uComponents/ucomponents.github.com/data-types/enum-dropdownlist/index.md

 ---

 layout: datatype

 title: Enum DropDownList

 category: Data Types

+description:
+Use an Enum as the data source for a DropDownList.
 since_version: 3.0

+retired_version:
 ---

-Use an Enum as the source for a DropDownList.

 An optional EnumDropDownListAttribute can be applied to configure how the DropDownList Text and Value fields are populated, as well as being able to exclude enum items from the resulting list.